-All students must have an Office 365 Education account.
+All students must login to Minecraft: Education Edition Office 365 Education account.
 This does not mean that all students have to be able to utilize Exchange, SharePoint, etc. Office 365 can also be restricted by admins to allow only what you want your students to have access to.
 Office 365 doesn’t have to be an all or nothing service, you can pick and choose what you want to give to your students.
-Whether that is just an account (that looks like an email address), Office Online, and a Minecraft license, you can do that.
+Whether that is just an account for Minecraft: Education Edition (that looks like an email address) or Office Online, you can do that.

-If you do not have an Office 365 education environment already setup, you can start an Office 365 Education trial.
+If your educational institution does not have an Office 365 education environment already setup, you can start an Office 365 Education trial.
 This lasts 30 days, and during that time period, you would have to attach a domain that you own/manage.